grafana/tempo/docs/tempo/website/traceql/_index.md

 # TraceQL

 Inspired by PromQL and LogQL, TraceQL is a query language designed for selecting traces in Tempo.
-A TraceQL query can select traces based on:
+Currently, TraceQL query can select traces based on the following see [future work](./architecture.md) for where the language is heading.

 - Span and resource attributes, timing, and duration
 - Basic aggregates: `count()` and `avg()`